johandry/VeDeV/README.md

 ## Why VeDeV?

 1. I use to develop the same project in Mac OS or Windows (CygWin).
-VeDeV help me to have a virtual box that I can re-build and update from any OS.
+VeDeV help me to have a virtual box, a single development environment, no matter what OS I am using.
-2. Allows me to test my application in several Linux.
+2. Allows me to test my application in several Linux machines.
-3. I can re-build the environment when there is a new version or major update.
-Don't wasting time during the provisioning to update the vagrant machine.
+3. I can re-build the environment when there is a new version or packages update.
+Don't waste time during the provisioning, updating the vagrant machine.
-4. With Docker we can use any Linux, even some light ones, but this allow me to use Docker, Puppet on several 'heavy' and powerful Linux.
+4. With Docker we can use any Linux, including some light ones, but this allow me to use Docker, Puppet or any provisioner on several 'heavy' and powerful Linux OS.

 ## Thanks